 This document represents the communications protocol for the Detroit River International Crossing Study (DRIC) Drilling Program, Field Investigation Phase.
-The procedures outlined in this document will govern all communications among the project team, governmental agencies, the media, and the public, during the field investigation that will be conducted in the summer and fall of 2006.
+The procedures outlined in this document will govern all communications among the project team, governmental agencies, the media, and the public, during the field investigation that will be conducted in the winter and spring of 2007.